samgwise/html-lazy/README.md

 ) returns Callable
 ```

 Create a closure to emit the text provided.
 The text is returned with no escaping.
 This function is appropriate for inserting HTML from other sources, scripts or CSS.
-If you are looking to add text content to a page you should look at the C<text> function as it will sanitize the input, so as to avoid any accidental or malicious inclusion of HTML or script content.
+If you are looking to add text content to a page you should look at the `text` function as it will sanitize the input, so as to avoid any accidental or malicious inclusion of HTML or script content.

 ### sub node